jonathanmccann/yahoo-finance-api/README.md

 Configuration Files
 =================

+These two files should be added to the same directory as the runnable .jar file created from the build script:

 **config.properties** (The e-mail address and password are used to connect to a mail client to send out the e-mail digests):

 email.address=